hydro404/Java-POS/README.md

 ## Contributors

 - [@hydro404](https://www.github.com/hydro404)
--
 ## Acknowledgements

-Thanks to all contributors who have helped improve and expand this collection of C language school projects.
+Thanks to all contributors who have helped improve and expand this project.